ubuntu/WSL/docs/tutorials/cloud-init.md

 ```

-4. The packages were installed and their commands are available
+4. The packages were installed and the commands they provide are available

 ```sh
 u@mib:~$ apt list --installed | egrep 'ginac|octave'